How to file for disability, Filing for SSI

-Social Security Disability Status

 Disability Requirements, Disability Status

 The Social Security Disability Decision and Your Ability to Work

-To be eligible for social security disability benefits, a claimant must be both unable to perform any jobs held in the past 15 years, and unable to perform any other job based on claimant’s age, education and limitations, due to the stated medical condition.
+To be eligible for Social Security Disability benefits, a claimant must be both unable to perform any jobs held in the past 15 years, and unable to perform any other job based on claimant’s age, education and limitations, due to the stated medical condition.

 After an application for disability is filed, it is sent to the state agency in charge of making disability determinations for social security.
 Some common names for this agency are the bureau for disability determination services, disability determination division/services, etc., depending upon the state.